ADIKURWA/ESP32Marauder/FAQ.md

 Check out some of the workflow examples [here](https://github.com/justcallmekoko/ESP32Marauder/wiki/workflow-examples)

 ## I have a flipper dev board and my PCAPs aren't saving
 Make sure you have followed [these instructions](https://github.com/justcallmekoko/ESP32Marauder/wiki/flipper-zero#sd-card-modification) for installing the SD card modification on your flipper zero wifi dev board.
 PCAPs cannot save to the SD card connected to the actual Flipper Zero.
+If you have already followed those instructions and you are certain you have followed them correctly, make sure you have the `SavePCAP` settings enabled.
+More information for settings can be found [here](marauder-settings).